LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

 you must set the ``password=`` parameter beforehand (it won't be asked).

 If you don't have 2FA enabled, but you would like to do so through the library, use ``client.edit_2fa()``.
+Be sure to know what you're doing when using this function and you won't run into any problems.
 Take note that if you want to set only the email/hint and leave the current password unchanged, you need to "redo" the 2fa.

 See the examples below:

     .. code-block:: python